trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 When  invoking IBApi.EClient.reqMktData, for a specific IBApi.Contract you  will follow the same format convention as any other basic contracts.
 The News Source is identified by the genericTickList argument.

-**Note:** The error message “invalid tick type” will be returned if the username has not added the appropriate API news subscription.
+**Note:** The error message Ã¢â‚¬Å“invalid tick typeÃ¢â‚¬Â will be returned if the username has not added the appropriate API news subscription.

 ***\*Note\**:** For Briefing Trader live head lines via the API is only offered on a  case-by-case basis directly from Briefing.com offers Briefing Trader  subscribers access to the subscription live head lines via the API.
 For  more information and to submit an API entitlement application, please  contact Briefing.com directly at [dbeasley@briefing.com](https://interactivebrokers.github.io/tws-api/news.html#).